-(1) The purpose of this document is to outline the procedures to be followed in the management, review, and establishment of University Research Institutes and University Research Centres (henceforth Institutes and Centres).

-(2) The procedures align with and support the University Research Institutes and University Research Centres Policy.
+- (1) The purpose of this document is to outline the procedure to be followed in the management, review, and establishment of University Research Institutes and University Research Centres (henceforth Institutes and Centres). - (2) The procedure aligns with and support the University Research Institutes and University Research Centres Policy (disestablished).